alleyinteractive/wp-bulk-task/CONTRIBUTING.md

 # Contributing to Elasticsearch Extensions

-Thank you for your interest in contributing to WP-CLI Bulk Task.
+Thank you for your interest in contributing to WP Bulk Task.

 Read our
 [Code of Conduct](https://github.com/alleyinteractive/.github/blob/main/CODE_OF_CONDUCT.md)